Golf Rules: Lost Ball

-If they do, you will have to deal with it from where it is found – however bad!
-Of course, you could always play another ball from where the original bad shot was taken without declaring it a provisional ball.
+If they do, you will have to deal with it from where it is found - however bad!
+Of course, if you don't want to risk finding your ball in a really bad spot, you could simply play another ball under stroke and distance from where the original shot was played without declaring it a provisional ball.

-In this situation, the second ball automatically becomes the one in play, but beware – if your original ball had taken an unseen ricochet into a favourable spot, you would not be able to play it.
+In this situation, the second ball would automatically become the one in play, but beware - the downside is that if your original ball had taken an unseen ricochet into a favourable spot, you would no longer be able to continue with it.